sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 By the way, this [comparison post](https://twitter.com/sacckey/status/1740342734857306595) was even reposted by Matz.
 I'm thrilled.

 ### Reducing GC
-Thanks to Ruby 3.3, we achieved higher speed, but in exchange? the number of GC occurrences increased significantly.
+Thanks to Ruby 3.3, performance improved significantly, but in exchange?
+GC occurrences increased dramatically.

 ```
 rubyboy % stackprof stackprof-cpu-myapp.dump